 As human activities transform the whole planet, societies and Earth processes intermingle in unprecedented ways.
-This calls for researchers across multiple disciplines – life sciences, geosciences, social sciences, and humanities – to team up and embrace the complexity of how entire communities of organisms, people, and the physical environment interact, feed back on one another, and change all together.
-The UMI iGLOBES aims at facilitating and fostering collaborative research between scientists from France and the University of Arizona at the crossroad of ecosystem science, Earth and planetary sciences, and social sciences and humanities.
+This calls for researchers across multiple disciplines – life sciences, geosciences, social sciences, and humanities – to team up and embrace the complexity of how entire communities of organisms, people, and the physical environment interact, feed back on one another, and change all together. iGLOBES aims at facilitating and fostering collaborative research between scientists from France and the University of Arizona at the crossroad of ecosystem science, Earth and planetary sciences, and social sciences and humanities.

 The issue of water policies in the arid regions of the Americas, in line with previous projects supported by the ANR BLUEGRASS and within the framework of the close collaboration established with the UA Udall Center for Public Policy.